jddiaz2015/jddiaz2015/README.md

 ## Hi there 👋

- My name is juan diaz, its my third year in college.
+ My name is Juan Diaz, it's my third year in college.